vkvis/maas/README.md

 # maas
-mass is a automatic instagram story viewer using hashtags, accounts.
+maas is a automatic instagram story viewer using hashtags, accounts.

-Mass ,it’s a console-based script created for massvoting (mass poll voting) and masslooking stories
+Maas ,it’s a console-based script created for massvoting (mass poll voting) and masslooking stories

 Features: